-Failure to properly vent this furnace can result in death, personal injury and/or property damage.
+Failure to properly vent this furnace can result in property damage, personal injury and/or death.

-Install the vent in compliance with codes of the country having jurisdiction, local codes or ordinances and these instructions.
+Install the vent in compliance with codes of the country having jurisdiction and the GAMA venting tables, local codes or ordinances and these instructions.